San Franciscoby Suzanne Milne on 21/03/2022

 Tipping… is expected in San Francisco.
 Tip at least a dollar per bag in hotels for bellhops.
 For a chamber staff also tip $1 per day.
 For cab rides the usual tip is 15 per cent of the fare.
 In restaurants, the usual tip is 15-20 per cent of the total bill.
 Waiters are taxed on the assumption that they receive tips so it is smiled upon if you give an ample amount of tip.

 Toilets… There are hi-tech oval shaped green kiosks (looking a little like an alien space ship) on sidewalks which are actually public toilets.
 You pay 25c to enter and there is no time limit.
 It is not recommended to use public toilets in sketchier neighborhoods like in the Missions.
-Use toilets in hotel lobbies, bars and restaurants instead if these are readily available.
+Use toilets in hotel lobbies, bars instead if these are readily available.

 Visas… The US Visa Waiver Program allows certain countries to enter the US without a need for a Visa as long as they have a passport and a national ID to show immigration.
 Countries that need additional Visa permission include LINK or list of countries.